martin-nieves/ngx-extended-module-generator/README.md

 `npm install ngx-extended-module-generator -g`

 ## Usage
+It needs to be executed inside an Angular project.

 A module name needs to be passed as an argument, followed by "ngex" Example usage from the command line: